ashiyaman/RestNest-FE/README.md

 # RestNest

-RestNest is a simple and intuitive hotel booking app that helps you find and book your perfect stay with ease.
+RestNest is a user-friendly hotel booking app designed to simplify your travel experience.
+With RestNest, users can easily browse, search, and book accommodations at hotels worldwide, from luxury resorts to budget-friendly options.
+The app offers real-time availability, user reviews, and a smooth booking process to ensure you find the perfect place to stay, all within a few taps.
+Key features include personalized recommendations, booking management, and easy check-in/check-out functionality.
+Whether you're traveling for business or leisure, RestNest helps you plan your trip with ease, making it the ideal companion for every traveler.